datastax/dsbulk/manual/settings.md

 #### -b,<br />--driver.basic.cloud.secure-connect-bundle<br />--datastax-java-driver.basic.cloud.secure-connect-bundle _&lt;string&gt;_

 The location of the secure bundle used to connect to a Datastax Apollo database.
 This setting must be a path on the local filesystem or a valid URL.

-The following examples are valid:
+Examples:

-- `"/a/path/to/bundle.zip"` (path on *Nix systems)
+    "/path/to/bundle.zip"          # path on *Nix systems
+    "./path/to/bundle.zip"         # path on *Nix systems, relative to workding directory "~/path/to/bundle.zip"         # path on *Nix systems, relative to home directory "C:\\path\\to\\bundle.zip"     # path on Windows systems,
-- `"C:\\a\\path\\to\\bundle.zip"` (path on Windows systems, note that you need to escape backslashes in HOCON)
+                                   # note that you need to escape backslashes in HOCON
-- `"file:/a/path/to/bundle.zip"` (URL with file protocol)
+    "file:/a/path/to/bundle.zip"   # URL with file protocol
-- `"http://host.com/a/path/to/bundle.zip"` (URL with HTTP protocol)
+    "http://host.com/bundle.zip"   # URL with HTTP protocol

 Note: if you set this to a non-null value, DSBulk assumes that you are connecting to an DataStax Apollo database; in this case, you should not set any of the following settings because they are not compatible with Cloud deployments: